Maria-Papa/PHP-Workshop/workshop_docs/phase_1.md

 ### Self-Check/Reflection
 - Can you create, retrieve, update, and delete cuisine types, restaurants, and menu items via your API?
 - Have you correctly applied the Repository Pattern across all relevant resources and understood its benefits (e.g., testability, decoupling)?
-- How does the `cuisine_type` table improve data integrity and flexibility compared to a direct string field, and how does its dedicated API support this?
+- How does the `cuisine_types` table improve data integrity and flexibility compared to a direct string field, and how does its dedicated API support this?
 - Where else in this phase could you apply SOLID principles (e.g., separating validation logic, transforming response data)?
 - What are the benefits of using Laravel's request validation for robust API development?